 In addition, there are transactions that need to be reported to the IRS, such as medical payments, attorney’s fees, payments that relate to advertising, rentals, or fees.
-Due to the tax reporting requirement, tax reporting information for transactions related to all rentals and fees (i.e. lodging, equipment, or venue rental) must be obtained on a signed Form W9 prior to payment issuance.
+Due to the tax reporting requirement, tax reporting information for transactions related to all rentals, fees, or other taxable income/reportable items (i.e. lodging, equipment, or venue rental) must be obtained on a signed Form W9 prior to payment issuance.
 Therefore, employees should request such arrangements (i.e. rentals, registration, or memberships) through Purchasing on a Purchase Requisition.
-Please work with Purchasing and/or Accounting Department to obtain required tax reporting information.
-Without proper tax reporting information (complete legal name, address, and social security number or tax ID on a signed Form W9), rental or fee transactions are not eligible for reimbursements and if reimbursed or paid for by the university, will be reported as taxable income to the person incurring the expense.
+Please work with Purchasing and/or the Accounting Department to obtain required tax reporting information.
+Without proper tax reporting information (complete legal name, address, and social security number or tax ID on a signed Form W9), rental or fee transactions are not eligible for reimbursement and if reimbursed or paid for by the university, will be reported as taxable income to the person incurring the expense.

 Grant Funded Travel